-Gorilla Glue is a strain I’ve wanted to review ever since I tried it a few years ago.
+Gorilla Glue (Original Glue) is a bud I’ve wanted to review ever since I first tried it, a few years ago.
 In this post, I’ll tell you exactly why GG#4 won several awards across the United States.

-Some strains are popular because of the growers who bred them, others because of the name they carry.
-The best strains are popular because they deserve to be.
+Some strains are popular because of the grower who bred them, others because of the name they carry, but the best ones are popular because they simply deserve to be.

-The fact that Canadians love Gorilla Glue so much speaks volumes.
+The fact that Canadians love this indica-dominant hybrid so much speaks volumes.
 After all, the whole world knows that Canadians have high standards for weed.

-Later, the company had a legal dispute with the producer of the “Gorilla Glue” glue, whose rights they infringed when they named their strain Gorilla Glue #4.
+Later, the company had a legal dispute with the producer of the “Gorilla Glue” glue, whose rights they infringed when they named their superstar plant.

-After a few months of meetups, the two parties came to an agreement and Gorilla Glue, the cannabis company, renamed their genetics:
+After a few months of meetups, the two parties came to an agreement and the cannabis company had to rename their well-known flowers.

-All Gorilla Glue strains are indica heavy, GG5 being the most indica dominant with about 79% indica genetics.
+Gorilla Glue is an indica heavy hybrid, GG5 being the most indica dominant with about 79% indica.

-Gorilla Glue strains are quite sticky.
-They are packed with trichomes and the nugs tend to be dark green with orange hairs, without too many variations.
+First of all, it’s quite a sticky flower.
+It’s packed with trichomes and the nugs tend to be dark green with orange hairs, without too many variations.

-The nugs are very thick and definitely not fluffy.
+The bud is usually very thick and definitely not fluffy.

-When grown outside, the plant tends to grow a lot of trichomes which act as a natural water repellent.
+When grown outside, GG tends to have a lot of resin which act as a natural water repellent.
 Hence, the crystals always appear bright while flowering and the plant looks very much like a sour strip.

-GG4 and GG1 have the same genetics since they both share the same parents: Sour Dubb, Chem Sis and Chocolate Diesel.
+GG4 and GG1 have the same origin since they both share the same parents: Sour Dubb, Chem Sis and Chocolate Diesel.
 Therefore, these two also smell like pine.